 And while the study was compiled during the pandemic, the findings are by no means limited to this environment.
 Even when daily life around the world resumes without the pandemic being so present, consumers will likely continue to seek out food and beverage options that make them feel good physically and mentally, have an experiential component, and support an overall healthy society and planet.

-Through interviews with trendsetters in 12 global hotspots around the world, meta-analysis of research reports, social media analysis and more, Symrise has identified 12 global trends spread across four main categories.
+Through interviews with trendsetters in 12 global hotspots around the world, meta-analysis of research reports, social media analysis and more, Symrise has identified 12 global trends spread across four main megatrends.
 These clusters will be familiar to those well-versed with our North America flavor trends report, as both include the same overarching categories.

 However, the specific findings from our Trendscope 2021+ study differ both in terms of being global as well as by diving deeper into the lifestyle trends that help inform the products and experiences that food and beverage companies offer.
 In many cases, these trends are driven by choices made by Millennial and Gen Z consumers who are driving innovation forward in ways that affect the broader market long-term.